 According to the viral clips, initially a small group of people bought sweet bamboo shoots to eat and expressed their feelings on social networks: The bamboo shoots have a distinct sweet taste, are more delicious and easier to eat than regular bamboo shoots...
 From there, a "wave" was created, causing many people to rush to "hunt" and buy them to experience.
-It is worth mentioning that many people not only "eat for the experience" but also eat a large amount of sweet bamboo shoots at once and show them off on social networks.
+It is worth mentioning that many people not only "eat for the sake of knowing" but also eat a large amount of sweet bamboo shoots at once and show them off on social networks.

 Many clips on social networks spread the trend of eating bamboo shoots.